Ready for adventure?

-If flying, ensure to contact the specific airline to confirm their policies on travel mobility scooters.
+Before flying, contact your airline to confirm their policies on travel mobility scooters, as some, like Ryanair, have a 2 scooter limit per flight.

-In addition, to travel on most airlines the lithium battery in the travel mobility scooter must be less than 300Wh capacity so make sure to check if the battery complies with airline regulations.
+To travel on most airlines, the lithium battery in the travel mobility scooter must be less than 300Wh capacity so make sure to check if the battery complies with airline regulations.

 When notifying the airline that you want to bring a folding mobility scooter with you on your trip, they will ask for specific information which you can often find online or in your product manual.
 Ensure you print off a few copies of all requested paperwork just in case you need to present this at any point of your trip.
 Do allow yourself as much time as possible before flying to ensure all procedures are followed.